Timputze/FS-Java-Systems-Development/README.md

 Order of Combinations (highest to lowest): The highest roll in Mäxchen is 21, also referred to as Mia/Mäxchen when a player rolls this combination or claims that they have rolled this combination.
 Then the order in a decreasing manner is 66, 55, 44, 33, 22, 11, 65, 64, 63, 62, 61, 54, 53, 52, 51, 43, 42, 41, 32, 31 (lowest).
 As there is a strict decreasing order in the game, meaning that the chances of you getting a higher combination than the previous player is not usually high, there is a lot of room for bluffing/lying as well as doubting the claims of the player you are playing against.
 Therefore, you have a number of operations which you can choose to do when you receive a combination and also when your opponent declares and communicates to you their combination
 Game operations (Your turn): After pressing the “Shake” button and receiving a randomized combination, you can either press the Truth or Lie button.
-By pressing the Truth button, you actually submit to your opponent the real or true combination which you received after executing the shake button.
+By pressing the Truth button, you actually submit and display to your opponent the real or true combination which you received after executing the shake button.
 By choosing to press the Lie button, you manually enter a fake combination which you falsefully claim that you achieved using the programmed pop-up window.
 The fake combination should naturally be any combination that is just higher than the combination which your opponent claims they received.
 This also allows you to even attempt to beat a Mäxchen (21) which is the highest combination in the game.
 Game operations (After opponents turn): Before carrying on with the game and with your turn, there are two further buttons which you can press: the Believe and the Doubt button.
 The Believe button represents that you have trusted your opponent with the combination that they have claimed to received and thus the game carries on with your turn to shake and receive a combination.